boyahou/boyahou.github.io/_pages/about.md

 ---

-I am a final-year PhD student in the ECE department at University of Illinois, Urbana-Champaign.
+I am a final-year Ph.D. student in the ECE department at University of Illinois, Urbana-Champaign.
 I am fortunate to be advised by Prof. [Subhonmesh Bose](http://boses.ece.illinois.edu/).
 I received M.Eng. from UIUC and B.Tech. from Zhejiang University in 2019.
+I am broadly interested in the area of autonomy.
 My CV can be found here [cv_Boya](../assets/BoyaCV.pdf).

-## Research
+# Research

 - ## Nonparametric Compressed Learning of Dynamical Systems: